sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 vote-app-1-xgl7c   1/1       Running   0          7m
 ```

-Eventually, you should see the pod running, as show.
+Eventually, you should see the pod running, as shown.

 Once the pod is up ("Running") and ready ("1/1") you can try and access the application in the pod.